Adecoagro S.A. – Annual report – 31 December 2022

-The fair value of growing crops including rice is measured based on a formula, which takes into consideration the estimated crop yields, estimated market prices and costs, and discount rates.
-Yields are determined based on several factors including location of farmland, environmental conditions and other restrictions and growth at the time of measurement.
+The fair value of growing crops including rice is measured based on a formula, which takes into consideration the estimate of crop yields, estimated market prices and costs, and discount rates.
+Estimated yields are determined based on several factors including location of farmland, environmental conditions and other restrictions and growth at the time of measurement.
 Yields are multiplied by sown hectares to determine the estimated tons of crops including rice to be obtained.
 The tons are then multiplied by a net cash flow determined at the future crop prices less the direct costs to be incurred.
 This amount is discounted at a discount rate, which reflects current market assessments of the assets involved and the time value of money.

 Livestock are measured at fair value less estimated point-of-sale costs, with any changes therein recognized in the statement of income, on initial recognition as well as subsequently at each reporting period.
 The fair value of livestock is determined based on the actual selling prices less estimated point-of-sale costs in the markets where the Group operates.

 Sugarcane planting costs form part of Property plant and equipment.
 The agricultural produce growing on sugarcane is classified as biological assets and are measured at fair value less cost to sell.
 The fair value of agricultural produce growing on sugarcane depends on the variety, location and maturity of the plantation.

 Agricultural produce growing in the Sugarcane, for which biological growth is not significant, is valued at cost, which approximates fair value.
 Expenditure on the agricultural produce growing in the sugarcane consists mainly of labor, agrochemicals and fertilizers among others.
 When it has attained significant biological growth, it is measured at fair value through a discounted cash flow model.
-Revenues are based on estimated yearly production volume (which will be destined to sugar, ethanol, energy and raw cane production) and the price is calculated as the average of daily prices for sugar future contracts (Sugar #11 ICE-NY contracts) for a six months period.
+Estimated revenues are based on estimated yearly production volume (which will be destined to sugar, ethanol, energy and raw cane production) and the price is calculated as the average of daily prices for sugar future contracts (Sugar #11 ICE-NY contracts) for a six months period.
 Projected costs include maintenance and land leasing among others.
 These estimates are discounted at an appropriate discount rate.